Building traditional shower pans

 Photo 2: Confirm the layout

-Lay out the shower on the subfloor using your finish materials—in this case, tile and glass block—to help define its size and shape.
+Lay out the shower on the subfloor using your finish materials—in this case, tile and glass block—to help define its size and shape for shower pan installation.

 These days, if you want to put in a shower, you can just go to a home center and pick up a fiberglass unit.
-Before that was possible, pros had to build shower pans by mixing and applying mortar, troweling it flat, and laying ceramic tile.
+Before that was possible, pros had to build a custom shower pan by mixing and applying mortar, troweling it flat, and laying ceramic shower floor tile.